getlogbook/logbook/docs/quickstart.rst

 Registering Handlers
 --------------------

 So how are handlers registered?
-If you are used to the standard Python logging system it works a little bit different here.
+If you are used to the standard Python logging system, it works a little bit differently here.
 Handlers can be registered for a thread or for a whole process or individually for a logger.
-However it is strongly recommended not to add handlers to loggers unless there is a very good use case for that.
+However, it is strongly recommended not to add handlers to loggers unless there is a very good use case for that.

 If you want errors to go to syslog, you can set up logging like this::